marxanweb/general/documentation/docs_dev.md

 REST services are ideal if the execution time is short and communication between marxan-server and marxan-client is just a request and response.
 Longer running or more complex services should be creating using WebSockets - for more information see [Creating WebSocket extensions](#creating-websocket-extensions).

 #### Controlling access to REST services
 There is one important additional step in creating new features through REST services - authorising those services.
-For all REST services, access is controlled through the use of roles (for more information see [User Guide - Roles](docs_user.html#roles)) and in the marxan-server the mapping between which roles have access to which services is controlled through the ROLE_UNAUTHORISED_METHODS dictionary at the top of the webAPI_tornado.py file.
-An curtailed example of this dictionary is shown below:
+For all REST services, access is controlled through the use of roles (for more information see the [User Guide - Roles](docs_user.html#roles)) and in marxan-server the mapping between which roles have access to which services is controlled through the ROLE_UNAUTHORISED_METHODS dictionary at the top of the webAPI_tornado.py file.
+A curtailed example of this dictionary is shown below:

 ```
 ROLE_UNAUTHORISED_METHODS = {